Wreath Macdonald polynomials as eigenstates: Introduction

 where $m_i$ is multiplicity with which $i$ appears in $\lambda$.
-The transposed partition is denoted by ${}^t\lambda$.
+The transposed partition is denoted by $\tensor[^t]{\lambda}{}$.
 We will also make frequent use of vectors of partitions.
 Subscripts will always index the part of a partition while superscripts will always index the component of such a vector.
-Finally, the sign $\ge$ when used between partitions will denote dominance order.
+Finally, $\lambda\ge\mu$ denotes dominance order: for all $k$,

 As usual, for an integer $n$ and variable $\qqq$, $[n]_\qqq$ denotes the quantum number

 The factorial is then defined for $n>0$ as

 To save space, we will occasionally need to index products of noncommuting elements.
 For this, we use the notation